How to Handle Tech Problems in Your Online Business

 Even the best of us get hit.
 One of the Automagic speakers, Shelby Dennis, had her entire domain host go down the day after sending me her summit materials.
 She had to rebuild and resend everything with new links, right before a weekend when tech support was of course MIA.

-But she handled it like a pro: updated her links, reached out quickly, and stayed calm.
+But she handled it like a pro: updated her links, reached out fast, and stayed calm.
 (Okay, maybe slightly panicked—but she pulled it off.)

 When (again, not if) tech breaks, here’s what to do:

 Communicate fast.
-If a client or buyer might be affected, tell them right away.
-Transparency builds trust.
+If a client, buyer, or audience member might be affected, tell them right away.
+A quick "Hey, we're aware of the issue and fixing it" goes further than you think.
+Transparency builds trust; silence builds resentment.

 Final Thoughts

 At some point, some piece of tech will fail in your business.
-That’s not pessimism—it’s business reality.
+That’s not pessimism—it's the cost of doing business online.